rnieva/Playing-with-Sensors---Raspberry-Pi/README.md

 <p>

 - 5- Execute the script
-<p>sudo python DS18B20_1_Sensor.py
+<p> <em>sudo python DS18B20_1_Sensor.py</em>
 <p>
 ---------------------------------------------------------------
 <h2>Adding other DS18B20 Sensor</h2>

 - 1- Connect the new sensor in parallel
-- 2- Create a new Script using the code ((DS18B20_2_Sensor.py) or (DS18B20_2_Sensor_V3.py)).
+- 2- Create a new Script using the code (DS18B20_2_Sensor.py or DS18B20_2_Sensor_V3.py).
 In this case we have two sensor ID, you can check your IDs in /sys/bus/w1/devices/ , set the right value IDs.
 Both Scripts show the temperature reading the file.
 - 3- Execute the script

 <p>